 The overlooked and underinvested

-Looked at from the perspective of a broad-based index such as the Russell 3000 Index, 19% of the opportunity set comprises mid-cap companies, but as of December 2017, investors had only 13% of their U.S. equity assets allocated to mid-cap stocks.
-At roughly a 6% underweight position, investors’ portfolios tend to be biased in favor of small- and large-cap stocks.
+Looked at from the perspective of a broad-based index such as the Russell 3000 Index, 19% of the opportunity set makes up mid-cap companies, but as of December 2017, investors had only 13% of their U.S. equity assets allocated to mid-cap stocks.
+At a roughly 6% underweight position, investors’ portfolios tend to be biased toward small- and large-cap stocks.

 One reason for this may be that asset allocators—both professional advisors and robo-advising platforms—prioritize the combination of stable large-cap companies with the growth potential represented in smaller companies.
 By doing so, they forgo more direct allocations to midsize companies, which, as we’ll show, make up one of the more attractive segments of the U.S. equity market.

 Mid caps have historically grown more quickly and generated faster earnings growth than both large and small companies.
 In terms of the business growth cycle, mid caps have essentially proven their ability to evolve past the more fragile stages of small company growth and, in the most fertile investment cases, have yet to see their growth reach maximum velocity.
 Over the long term, this combination of stability and superior earnings growth potential has led mid caps to deliver stronger absolute and risk-adjusted returns relative to both small- and large-cap stocks.

 Why not go all in on mid caps?